krull/docker-janus/README.md

 docker pull mcroth/docker-janus:latest
 ```

+UPDATE: Added a new branch with `tklx/base` as the build image which drastically reduces the docker image size.
+Both `latest` and `tklx` tags are available from the [hub](https://hub.docker.com/r/mcroth/docker-janus/).

 Many thanks for [meetecho](http://www.meetecho.com) for providing us [Janus Gateway](https://github.com/meetecho/janus-gateway)!

 I have tried to build the image with docker best practices at hand.
 Should there be anything of note you notices, please do not hesitate to leave a comment!